On the local minimizers of the Mahler volume: The dimensional case

-{\bf $\bullet$ Nonsymmetric case:} A similar proof as for the symmetric case applies: indeed, we no longer need to restrict ourselves to symmetric perturbations, and as explained in Remark \ref{rem:santalo}, we only ask admissible convex functions to be positive (to ensure that the set $K$ contains $0$), a property that is preserved for small, smooth perturbations of $h_{0}>0$.
-Therefore the same argument as before follows with Lemma \ref{lem:conc}.
+{\bf $\bullet$ Symmetric case:} A similar proof as for the nonsymmetric case applies: indeed, we just need to restrict ourselves to symmetric perturbations.
+With the same notation as in the previous proof, we can assume without restriction, that $\Omega$ is symmetric in the sense that $-\Om=\Om$. $h_{0}$ is therefore solution of